-28.11 The posting procedure in the Collective Agreement shall not apply until the redeployment process has been completed, except where a position becomes available for which none of the affected employees with the benefit of retraining in accordance with this Article are able to perform the work.
+28.12 The posting procedure in the Collective Agreement shall not apply until the Placement Process for Permanent Employees in this Article has been completed, except where a position becomes available for which none of the affected employees with the benefit of retraining in accordance with this Article are qualified and able to perform the work.
 That position may be posted in accordance with Article 19.